to the home page

 BORROWING LIMITS

-The amount that you can borrow depends upon your dependency status and class standing.
+The amount that you can borrow depends upon several factors:

 Dependency Status